xamarin/xamarin-macios/docs/native-library-interop.md

 pattern for accessing native SDKs in .NET for iOS, Mac Catalyst, macOS, and tvOS projects.

-Starting in .NET 9, the .NET for iOS, Mac Catalyst, macOS, and tvOS SDKs support building Xcode library or framework projects by using the `@(XcodeProjet)` build action.
+Starting in .NET 9, the .NET for iOS, Mac Catalyst, macOS, and tvOS SDKs support building Xcode framework projects by using the `@(XcodeProjet)` build action.
 This is declared in an MSBuild ItemGroup in a project file:

 ```xml
 <ItemGroup>